awsdocs/aws-config-developer-guide/doc_source/multi-region-cloudtrail-enabled.md

 # multi\-region\-cloudtrail\-enabled<a name="multi-region-cloudtrail-enabled"></a>

-Checks that there is at least one multi\-region AWS CloudTrail\.
-The rule is non\-compliant if the trails do not match input parameters
+Checks if there is at least one multi\-region AWS CloudTrail\.
+The rule is NON\_COMPLIANT if the trails do not match input parameters\.
+The rule is NON\_COMPLIANT if the `ExcludeManagementEventSources` field is not empty or if AWS CloudTrail is configured to exclude management events such as AWS KMS events or Amazon RDS Data API events\.

 **Identifier:** MULTI\_REGION\_CLOUD\_TRAIL\_ENABLED